Interested in a new shed?

 - One bedroom, a kitchen/dining area, living room and bath

-- Our super energy efficient homes are net-zero ready.
-With the addition of solar panels, these homes can produce as much energy as they use.
+- Energy efficient and net-zero ready.
+Add solar panels and these homes can produce as much energy as they use.

 - Open floor plan

 The cost ranges from $50,000 to $75,000 depending on the features and materials you select.